 Best Evergreen Windbreak Shrubs and Trees for Coastal Gardens

-When thinking about which shrubs and trees you need in your garden, one of many things that needs to be taken in to consideration is shelter.
+When thinking about which evergreen windbreak shrubs and trees for coastal gardens you may want to grow, one of many things that needs to be taken in to consideration is shelter.

 By this I mean shelter against the elements for all your other plants, ornamental features and for yourself.